 Optional: If you like your skin brown and crispy like I do, remove the birds from the pan and run them under a hot broiler for a few minutes, until nice and golden.

-Serve the birds on a bed of the braised peas.
+Serve the braised quail on a bed of the peas.